 Organization: This paper is organized as follows: In Section II, we discuss some related work.
 In Section III, the LI refinement methodology is illustrated followed by Section IV where we introduce the preliminary definitions and notations used in the paper.
 We also formalize the components of the LI protocol in this section.
+We target single clock as well as multi-clock systems.
 In Section V, we describe our framework along with its implementation in PROMELA and SML followed by conclusion in Section VI.